 Understanding values and tone is key

 Being overcomplicated will not resonate with Generation Z who expect a more friendly and personable tone from brands due to their high social media use.
-Consider their core characteristics (realists with a desire for equality and fairness in the world) and ensure you are clear about what your consumer brand stands for so that it’s not seen as uninvolved or opposed to the social issues that matter to Generation Z.
+Examples of consumer PR should consider their core characteristics (realists with a desire for equality and fairness in the world) and ensure you are clear about what your consumer brand stands for so that it’s not seen as uninvolved or opposed to the social issues that matter to Generation Z.

 Consumer PR content that enables Generation Z to interact will gain more market share than content that simply talks at them.
 Encourage Generation Z consumers to help produce or create the message and they’ll be much more responsive to it.